cudbg/lab/mlexplain.md

 To this end, our lab develops algorithms to interpret complex machine learning models (e.g., deep neural networks, random forests, etc) by identifying training data that affected a prediction, describing what parts of the model are learning, and how user generated inputs can be improved to better help the model.

+## Deep Neural Inspection

+Deep neural networks are revolutionizing many domains and increasingly employed in production and real-world environments.
+Yet, how do we ensure that learned models behave reliably and as intended?
+Software engineering principles such as abstraction and modularity help us build and understand reliable systems by principled construction.
+Yet neural networks are black boxes akin to a block of assembly code.

+The Deep Neural Inspection (DNI) project aims to develop software primitives to identify whether subsets of a neural network have learned developer-understandable logic.
+This serves as the basis towards introducing software engineering concepts such as abstractions, modularity, and assertions to the development and understanding of neural network models.

 ## FACE PALM

 When a Deep Neural Network makes a misprediction,  it can be challenging for a developer to understand why.
 While there are many models for interpretability in terms of predictive features, it may be more natural to isolate a small set of training examples that have the greatest influence on the prediction.
 However, it is often the case that every training example contributes to a prediction in some way but with varying degrees of responsibility.